tiy-tpa-ruby-q3-2015/notes/week8/day-4/homework.md

 # Explorer Mode

+- [ ] Pefect the design of your IronTopics app
 - [ ] Utilize Bootstrap to it's fullest
   - [ ] Choose a great looking font
   - [ ] Make your forms well positioned, sized, and structured.